huggingface/blog/panel-on-hugging-face.md

 <a href="https://huggingface.co/new-space?template=Panel-Org/panel-template"> <img src="https://huggingface.co/datasets/huggingface/badges/raw/main/deploy-to-spaces-lg.svg"/> </a>

-## About Hugging Face

-Hugging Face is an AI community with a mission to advance and democratize artificial intelligence through open source and open science.
-Serving as a community platform, it hosts over 120k models, 20k datasets, and 50k demos, fostering seamless collaboration among individuals in their ML workflows.
-The Hugging Face community thrives on the spirit of sharing, exploration, discovery, and experimentation with open-source machine-learning techniques.

 ## What does Panel offer?

 [Panel](https://panel.holoviz.org/) is an open-source Python library that lets you easily build powerful tools, dashboards and complex applications entirely in Python.
 It has a batteries-included philosophy, putting the PyData ecosystem, powerful data tables and much more at your fingertips.
 High-level reactive APIs and lower-level callback based APIs ensure you can quickly build exploratory applications, but you arenâ€™t limited if you build complex, multi-page apps with rich interactivity.
 Panel is a member of the [HoloViz](https://holoviz.org/) ecosystem, your gateway into a connected ecosystem of data exploration tools.